DYCI2/Dicy2/README.md

 2 The audio files corresponding to the Max tutorials can be downloaded here: [(data_tutorials)](http://repmus.ircam.fr/nika/dyci2_library

-3 When opening a Max tutorial in MaxPatches/_Tutorials_ the python script corresponding to this patch (X agents in the patch --> "python OSCAgentTutorial_X.py") is automatically launched in background.
+3 When opening a Max tutorial in MaxPatches/_Tutorials_ the Python script corresponding to this patch (X agents in the patch --> "python OSCAgentTutorial_X.py") is automatically launched in background.

+The reactive listening modules (Tutorials "B...") require the __Mubu for Max__ package.
+In Max 7:

+* File / Show Package Manager
+* Search "Mubu for Max"
+* Install

 ------
 ### To use you own annotated musical memories